mahouboy23/IB-notes/Microeconomics.md

 fully-labelled D–S diagram identifying equilibrium P*, Q* and the directions of price pressure when price is above/below equilibrium.
 (10)

+Market equilibrium is a state when all the opposite forces of supply and demand are equal. excess demand

 (b) A normal good experiences a rise in consumer income.
 Use a diagram to analyse how demand, equilibrium price and quantity change.
 Apply to a market you know.
 (10)